JanKulbaga/String-CPP/README.md

 ## Documentation

-For more go to [wiki](https://github.com/JanKulbaga/String-CPP/wiki) section.
+More in the [wiki](https://github.com/JanKulbaga/String-CPP/wiki) section.

 ## License